joemulberry/takeon_the_takeon/README.md

 My research will culminate in a visual dashboard that’s intuitive to consume whilst providing a deeper understanding of a player’s efficiency, objectives and situational tendencies in relation to take-ons.
 Clubs can be more detailed in their assessment of transfer targets as well as game-preparation to understand the strengths and weaknesses of the opposition’s offensive players.

+### The Data

+I will use Statsbomb 360 data, self-shilled as the "most comprehensive and contextual event dataset in football".
+The data includes a 'freeze-frame' for each action which consists of all player positions at the moment in time, with the player and the GKs (if in shot) named.
+Such rich data provides an exciting oppournity to build event's situational context into models of analysis.
+I will have access to 190 games of StatsBomb Data AND StatsBomb 360 Data from Spain’s 2020-21 La Liga season, which will consist of all matches for the top 10 teams.

 ### The Framework

 The dashboard will be built on top of a new bespoke framework for take-on analysis, whose: